juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 ```
 Testing an individual images results:

 //image of samples images and probabilities also show some errors

 ## Testing for a bunch of images (Bulk testing)

-Now I'm going to test over an entire folder of unseen images, in this case, we have to modify the parameters shown below:
+Now I'm going to test over an entire folder of unseen images, we have to modify the parameters shown below:

 ```python
 BULK_PREDICTION = 1 #Set this to 0 to classify individual files